Redbud Blooms in Red Haw State Park

 Classroom Suggestions

-• Assign an article for students to read in pairs and learn about the parts of the plant and the pollination process.
+- Read an article in pairs and learn about the parts of the plant and the pollination process.

-• Ask the students to modify the first model they created of the parts of a flower.
+- Modify the first model they created of the parts of a flower as their learning progresses.

-• Provide pairs of students with a list of pollinators and plants with descriptions and ask the students to match up the flower with its appropriate pollinator.
+- Use a list of pollinators and plants with descriptions and match up the flower with its appropriate pollinator.

-• Have the students create a model of a plant with its reproductive parts explaining how it is pollinated.
+- Create a finalized model of a plant with its reproductive parts explaining how it is pollinated.

 Iowa Core Alignment